Email FacebookTwitterMenu burgerClose thin

 An IRA is a tax-advantaged retirement account that is mainly used by people who freelance or are self-employed.
 Workers with traditional jobs can also use it to supplement any benefits that they may receive through their employer.
 You should note, however, that the IRS does not consider rents, dividends, interests, pensions, deferred compensations and other incomes as eligible compensation for IRA contributions.

 In a traditional IRA you make contributions with pre-tax dollars, then pay taxes on all profits from this account when you withdraw the money in retirement.
-In a Roth IRA, you pay taxes on the income you put in but pay none when you take the money out.
+In a Roth IRA, you pay taxes on the income you put in but pay none when make qualified withdrawals.
 That is, you pay no taxes on the account’s profits.

 The IRS sets annual IRA contribution limits, income thresholds and deadlines for your account.